webhr banner

 7. Succession Planning Effectiveness: This measures how well potential leaders identified through analytics fill leadership roles and succeed in them.

-Future Trends in HR Analytics
+Future of HR Analytics

 Artificial Intelligence (AI) and Machine Learning (ML)